 Proposals will be evaluated based on the following criteria:

-- Relevance to the Diversity Plan objectives.
+- Relevance to the Diversity Plan objectives

-- Clearly defined plan, appropriate to the specific aim of the project.
+- Clearly defined plan, appropriate to the specific aim of the project

-- Reasonable expected outcomes and impact.
+- Reasonable expected outcomes and plan for evaluation

 Recipients will be expected to complete a brief end-of-project report.